 Polina Fashion, a fashion PR agency in New York offer "Instant Fashion PR" which gives interested clients the option to purchase packages of PR services, including SEO and graphic design, directly from the Polina Fashion web site.
 Turnaround time for these services is 4-7 business days, though they offer a 1 business day turn around time at increased cost.
 For some sample costs, a press release with distribution is $500.
 As Polina explains, "Too many of our clients have had bad experiences with large PR firms, or they have not had any prior experience with an agency.
 Our Instant PR services let designers find out our standards, character, and professionalism without having the risk of buying months of PR at a time.
 Once we demonstrate that we can provide world-class PR, instantly, and without having to have signed up for 6-months at a time, we know you’ll be back!"

+While controversial because public relations outreach is never a guarantee for sales, you might be able to negotiate for a base retainer with a bonus fee structure based on placements.
 According to David Oates, President of Stalwart Communications, a pay on performance PR firm based in San Diego, the traditional PR model as we know it is going out of fashion, simply because retainers aren't measurable and therefore agencies aren't accountable to clients in the same way that a law firms or marketing firms have had to be.
 At Stalwart, the goal is above and beyond simple product placement, but to function as a facilitator between clients and media, strategically pursuing opportunities to engage media around what clients are doing, what expertise they have, and what their perspective is on current trends.
 The revenue model is a low base plus bonus, the bonus being a set fee for different secured opportunities - speaking at an event, positive articles, etc. Clients are not billed by the hour so that Stalwart's practitioners are, as David says, "chasing opportunities instead of hours."